0 hidden charges. 0 forex

 debit-card

-As a salaried employee, knowing how to calculate your take-home salary is extremely important.
+As a salaried employee, knowing the answer to "how to calculate take home salary" is extremely important.
 This is because the take-home pay is what you have left in your hand to spend during the month.
-So, it’s essential to understand how to calculate the take-home salary from your CTC or gross pay, as the case may be.

-What is the meaning of take-home pay?
+What is the meaning of take home salary?

 The take-home pay or the take-home salary is that part of your monthly payment (after deducting taxes, other benefits and any voluntary contributions you may be making).
 In other words, it is the sum you ‘take home’ and can spend/save/invest during the month.